Bids for Chelsea FC: who are the ‘Saudi Media Group’?

 According to Tuesday’s newspaper headlines these include a bid by a consortium calling themselves the ‘Saudi Media Group’, led by Mohamed Abdulilah Al Khereiji who is himself reportedly an ardent Chelsea fan.

-In the absence of a publicly accessible registry of corporate data in Saudi Arabia, much of the UK press has (mis)reported that Saudi Research and Marketing Group – a large State-owned conglomerate which owns a number of newspapers, publishing houses and media interests in the Kingdom – is behind the bid.
+In the absence of a publicly accessible registry of corporate data in Saudi Arabia, much of the UK press has (mis)reported that Saudi Research and Media Group – a large State-owned conglomerate which owns a number of newspapers, publishing houses and media interests in the Kingdom – is behind the bid.
 Diligencia can reveal that in fact the entity in question is Saudi Media Company for Advertising, a wholly-owned subsidiary of Engineer Group, a Riyadh-based holding company owned almost entirely by members of the Al Khereiji family.

 With the dust still settling on the acquisition of Newcastle United FC by the Kingdom’s sovereign wealth fund, attention will almost certainly turn to whether this new bid is likely to face any challenges under the Premier League’s owners and directors test – in particular whether the bid is directly linked to or being supported by the Saudi government.